polterguy/phosphorusfive-dox/chapter-7.md

 ## The code for our application

-With these concepts, at least partially covered, let's move on to the code, and show you the entire listing for an *"Address book"* Ajax web application.
+With these concepts, at least partially covered, let's move on to the code, and show you the entire listing for an *"Address book"* web app.
 Create a new new *"lambda"* page, and make sure you replace the existing code, with the code listed below.

 ```
 /*